Kansas Army National Guard: History

 About 350 soldiers of the 1st Battalion, 635th Armor, departed on the first leg of a deployment to Kosovo on October 27, 2004, as part of NATO's peacekeeping operation in the former Yugoslavia.
 On January 27, 2006, they returned from their 15-month deployment to Kosovo.
 While there, they had provided force protection and fixed and roving security, as well as escort duty.
 In October 2020, the 2nd Combined Arms Battalion, 137th Infantry, was redesignated as the 1st Battalion, 635th Armored, retaining its combined arms status.

+On 1 September 2008, the inactive 1st Battalion, 137th Infantry was consolidated with the active 635th Armored Regiment, and the consolidated unit was redesignated as the 1st Battalion, 635th Armored Regiment.

+In the spring of 2004, the 2nd Battalion, 137th Infantry received their Bradley Fighting Vehicles and began training to assume an active role in Afghanistan or Iraq.
+The Battalion was called to active duty in early August 2005.
+The Battalion was sent to Fort Sill, Oklahoma, and then to the National Training Center, Fort Irwin, California for pre-deployment training.
+They served for one year during the War in Iraq (Operation Iraqi Freedom) from October 2005 to October 2006, with the XVIII Airborne Corps, the 3rd and the 4th Infantry Divisions.
+One of the battalion's soldiers was killed in action.
+The 2–137th returned to Kansas in November 2006.

+In March 2010, the 137th Infantry Regiment was activated for service in the Global War on Terror and conducted predeployment training at Kansas Regional Training Center, Salina, Kansas and Joint Base Lewis-McChord, Washington.
+The unit arrived in Djibouti, Africa in May 2010 under United States Africa Command tasked with providing force protection to Camp Lemonnier and Combined Joint Task Force-Africa.
+The Battalion also supported DOD and State Department missions building capacities among partner nations across east Africa.
+The unit redeployed through Camp McCoy, Wisconsin in April 2011 having earned the Meritorious Unit Commendation.

-The Kansas Army National Guard is commanded by Brigadier General Anthony V. Mohatt.
-Its chief of staff is Colonel Matt Oleen, and its command sergeant major is Howard Whitley.
+The Kansas Army National Guard is commanded by Brigadier General Carlin G. Williams.
+Its chief of staff is Colonel Rodney Seaba, and its command sergeant major is Chris Hargis.